germanojorge/SteamBR/README.md

 -   Mova os arquivos para seu drive em <https://drive.google.com>.
 Certifique-se de movê-los para um caminho que você possa lembrar posteriormente.
 -   Inicie sua sessão em <https://colab.research.google.com>
 -   No canto superior esquerdo, clique em "arquivo" -> "abrir notebook" e procure ou faça o upload do notebook *predUtil_h05_Racing.ipynb* contido neste repositório do github.
--   Procure no código por caminhos como *path = '/content/drive/MyDrive/Action_json_part50.json'* e certifique-se de alterá-los para o local em que você depositou seus arquivos no drive anteriormente.
+-   Procure no código por caminhos como *path = '/content/drive/MyDrive/Racing_json_part50.json'* e certifique-se de alterá-los para o local em que você depositou seus arquivos no drive anteriormente.
 -  Execute o script

-Tutorial of model training and evaluation:
+Tutorial de treinamento e avaliação do modelo:
 ------------------------------------------

 On the steam store there are many game genres e.g. action, racing, survival, rpg etc. We have analysed top 10 game genres that are discussed and explained in the paper.
 In this case, we are investigating the helpfulness of Racing game genre and showing the process to reproduce its result.
 We have considered those reviews which have at least 50 votes.
 The following step by step explanation are from the script **gbm\_eval.R.**